pemo11/xsharpcop/README.md

 And since I couldn't find any static code analyzer for X# I had to make my own and hopefully provide some value for other X# developers.

 Why PowerShell?
 Because I use it a lot since day 1 (2006) and its a powerfull and flexible scripting language for .Net.
-Because of its object pipeline I don't have to use LINQ (which would be possible) for doing queries like
+Because of its object pipeline I don't have to use LINQ (which would be possible) for doing queries like "Get all methods with a LOC greater an 100".

-That means, that the codebase can be queried either as part of the GUI tool or in the command line if the XSharpCop module had been loaded and a project had been analyzed (I will explain later how to do this):
+That means, the codebase can be queried either as part of the GUI tool or in the command line if the XSharpCop module had been loaded and a project had been analyzed (I will explain later how to do this):

 For example:
 ```PowerShell